shipcloud/shipcloud-for-woocommerce/readme.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.5.1 =
+* Enhanced: added Belgium ISO country codes so users can send shipments via DPD to Belgium
+* Enhanced: Show minimum required versions for PHP and WooCommerce.
+* Enhanced: detect installed WooCommerce German Market plugin and detect cash on delivery orders differently
+* Fixed: `care_of` now displayed in shipment data and transmitted when updating a shipment
+* Fixed: Show error messages in backend when creating a label out of prepared ones fails.
+* Fixed: Call to undefined method WC_Shipcloud_Order_Bulk::sanitize_package()

 = 1.5.0 =
 * Enhanced: When using the [WooCommerce germanized plugin](https://wordpress.org/plugins/woocommerce-germanized/) the post number for using DHL Packstation will be used for creating shipping labels instead of `shipping_address_2`